WeCanCodeIT/columbus-2017-fall/exercises/virtual-pet-shelter/README.md

 - include instance variables representing:
 	- [ ] name
 	- [ ] description
-- include a constructor that accepts a name and description
+- include a constructor that accepts a name and description only
-- include a constructor that, in addition to name and description, accepts default values for the pet's attributes (hunger, boredom, etc)
+- include a constructor that, in addition to name and description, accepts starting values for the pet's attributes (hunger, boredom, etc)

 Do **not** include a default (zero arguments) constructor.
+You will find that it is OK to have more than one constructor.
+This will be called an **overloaded** constructor

 ## Stretch Tasks